ycpcs/cs482-spring2021-RT/index.md

 * **May 5** &mdash; [Final Self/Peer Evaluations](./assign/PeerEval-RadioTelescope-Sp21-final.pdf) are due Friday, 5-14-21, by Noon in PDF form via email to your instructors.

+* **Apr 28** &mdash; The Radio Telescope Project Final Presentation and Demo (MS4) will be Monday, 5-10-21, from 5:00pm to 7:00pm via Zoom, in coordination with the Engineering Capstone team.
+As far as we know, this will be a virtual event, presented via Zoom.

 * **Apr 28** &mdash; [Draft Technical Reports](./assign/finalreport.html) are due Wednesday, 5-5-21, by Noon in your Google Drive, for review and comment by your instructors.

-* **Apr 28** &mdash; The CS Senior Design Final Presentation and Demo (MS4) will be Monday, 5-10-21, from 5:00pm to 7:00pm via Zoom.
-The Radio Telescope Engineering Capstone Final Presentation and Demo will on ???, ??-??-21, from ??:??to ??:??, via Zoom.

-* **Mar 31** &mdash; Milestone 3 presentation/demo on Wednesday, 4-28-21, during normal class time via Zoom.

 -->

+* ** Mar 21** &mdash; **The Engineering and Computer Science Expo** is scheduled for Thursday, 4-29-21, and there will be some additional effort and coordination with the Engineering Capstone team in order to present the entire Radio Telescope project at that time.
+As far as we know, this will be a virtual event, presented via Zoom.

+* **Mar 21** &mdash; Milestone 3 presentation/demo on Wednesday, 4-28-21, during normal class time via Zoom.

+* **Mar 21** &mdash; Todd Ullery (YCAS) will be taking over as the official CS instructor for the Radio Telescope project on Monday, 3-22-21.
+Please direct all of your academic, scheduling, and grading inquiries to Todd.
+Professor Hake will assume a technical consultant role as one of the YCAS clients.

 * **Mar 7** &mdash; Milestone 2 presentation/demo on Wednesday, 3-31-21, during normal class time, via Zoom.